BadPixel89/ldGO/README.md

     ldgo.exe -h

 ## Known issues Linux
-On Linux the program always waits for the timer to complete, even if a packet is captured.
+On Linux the program waits for some time after a successful capture is complete.
 You can ctrl+c to cancel the operation but this is not desired behaviour.
-I think this is related to how one-way channels are handled, no further packets are captured after the first.
+No further packets are captured after the first, and the time is usually less than the remaining timeout.

 Network adapters don't have descriptions making them harder to identify, usually the IPV4 address is a good indicator.

-Running in WSL, at least in my setup, I was unable to capture packets on any interface, I will test this further but it may be something unique to my environment.
-I also cannot resolve local network hostnames in this environment.
+Running in WSL I was unable to capture packets on any interface.

 ## Known issues Mac